-My first weekend off after a summer of weddings was spent in the lovely Edinburgh with one of my favourite people.
+My first weekend off after a summer of weddings was spent in the lovely Edinburgh!

 I have travelled to the other side of the world but until this year had never been to Scotland.
 I’ve been lucky enough to visit both Glasgow and Edinburgh in 2019, and now I can’t wait to explore more of it.

-With just 48 hours in the city we didn’t put pressure on ourselves to try and see everything, but we made sure to tick off the must-sees!
-Just wandering around and taking in the sights, monuments, and fresh Scottish air was a fantastic feeling, so anything on top was a bonus to us.
+With just 48 hours in the city I didn’t put pressure on myself to try and see everything, but made sure to tick off the must-sees!
+Just wandering around and taking in the sights, monuments, and fresh Scottish air was a fantastic feeling, so anything on top was a bonus.

-We got an early train out of Leeds and arrived in Edinburgh at 10am ready for day one.
-Bags quickly dropped at the hotel and we were out and on the hunt for brunch.
+I got an early train out of Leeds and arrived in Edinburgh at 10am ready for day one.
+Bags quickly dropped at the hotel and then it was back out and on the hunt for brunch.

-We somehow stumbled across what is now one of my favourite eateries that I’ve ever been to – Bross Bagels.
+I stumbled across what is now one of my favourite eateries that I’ve ever been to – Bross Bagels.
 This place has a couple of sites dotted around the city, and if you come across one I urge you to go in immediately.
 Not only do they have a fantastic menu, but they also have specials, sweet and savoury options, AND you can pick from about 10 different bagels.
-Will opted for the chicken and bacon special, and I went PB&J on a pretzel bagel.

-We were tucked up in bed by 10.30 after our early start, but it meant we were well rested and ready for day 2.
+I was tucked up in bed by 10.30 after our early start, but it meant I was well rested and ready for day 2.

-We started our day by heading to Leith on the bus.
-So many people had recommended it to us, and we wanted to see the town for ourselves.
+I started my day by heading to Leith on the bus.
+So many people had recommended it to me, and I wanted to see the town for ourselves.
 You can hop on the number 22 bus on Princes Street, they run every ten minutes and you’re in Leith within half an hour.

-Although we had an amazing Scottish breakfast at the lovely Mimi’s (seriously go, it’s so worth it!), we weren’t overly keen on Leith.
-I think we should’ve gone in the evening but we were unfortunately only in Edinburgh for one night so opted for the city centre.
-You can tell it would be buzzing later in the day or at night, but we just didn’t get to see it at it’s best.
+Although I had an amazing Scottish breakfast at the lovely Mimi’s (seriously go, it’s so worth it!), I waSsn’t overly keen on Leith.
+I think maybe I should’ve gone in the evening but as I was unfortunately only in Edinburgh for one night I opted for the city centre.
+You can tell it would be buzzing later in the day or at night, but I just didn’t get to see it at it’s best.
 Maybe next time!

-When we made it back into the city, we bravely decided to take on Edinburgh Dungeons.
-I’m not usually one for touristy things like that, but it was so much fun and we actually learned a lot about the city.
-We got a great discount by showing our bus tickets, but there’s also some fab deals online including 2-4-1 offers with other attractions included.
-It was an enjoyable hour and we were laughing about our scaredy-cat selves all afternoon.
+When I made it back into the city, I bravely decided to take on Edinburgh Dungeons.
+I’m not usually one for touristy things like that, but it was so much fun and you actually find out a lot about the city.

-We decided to grab a late lunch at a lovely little Mexican place on Princes Street, and a drink at a local cafe before picking up our bags and heading to the station.
-All in all it was a brilliant trip and I’ll definetely be back in Scotland again soon!
+I decided to grab a late lunch at a lovely little Mexican place on Princes Street, and a drink at a local cafe before picking up my bag and heading to the station.
+All in all it was a brilliant trip and I’ll definitely be back in Scotland again soon!